 At a glance summary of Matrix topics

-The topics are arranged across 4 categories.
-The traditional focus of the Matrix has been mental health difficulties and this is where the primary focus will lie in the initial review.
+The topics are arranged into four categories.
+The traditional focus of the Matrix has been mental health difficulties, and this will remain the primary focus in the initial review.

 - Mental Health Difficulties Across the Lifespan